01 of 10

 Remove the lens, or diffuser cover, from the fixture.
 Some fixtures have a clear plastic lens that wraps around the outside of the fixture.
-Grab the outer edge and gently pull the cover away from the fixture and down.
-If the fixture has a lens inside of a framed lid, look for locking clasps that pull down and allow the lens to swing down.Continue to 4 of 9 below.
+On these, grab the outer edge and gently pull the cover away from the fixture and down.
+If the fixture has a lens inside of a framed lid, look for locking clasps that pull down and allow the lens to swing down.Continue to 4 of 10 below.

 Remove the light bulbs (fluorescent tubes).
 Grab a bulb and twist it about 90° until you see the metal contacts at its ends.
 Gently pull down on one end so the contacts slide out of the socket and remove the bulb from the fixture.
-Repeat the process for the remaining bulbs.Continue to 5 of 9 below.
+Repeat the process for the remaining tubes.